wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Configure Edge Data Store components.md

 	edgecmd Configuration System Components componentId=Modbus1 componentType=Modbus
 	```

-## Configure components
+## Configure facets of a component

 The Modbus TCP EDS adapter and OPC UA EDS adapter each have three configurable facets: data source, data selection, and logging.
-Complete the following to configure a facet.
+Complete the following steps to configure a facet for a component.

-1. Open command line.
+1. Access the EdgeCmd utility through a command line tool.
-2. Type the following in the command line, replacing `<componentId>` and `<facetName>` with the values that you want.
+2. Type the following command, replacing `<componentId>` and `<facetName>` with the values that you want.

 	```bash
 	edgecmd Configuration <componentId> <facetName>
 	```

-3. Add key=value pairs to specify which values of the facet that you want to configure are to be changed and press Enter.
+3. Add key=value pairs to specify the values to changed and press Enter.

 	**Example**: Configuration of the data source facet of a Modbus adapter